harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/reapsaw-scanner-reference.md

 ## Security step settings for Reapsaw scans in STO

-To ingest your results, add a Security step to a Build or Security Tests stage and configure it as described below.
+To ingest your results, add a Security step to a Build or Security stage and configure it as described below.

 ### Target and variant